 Potential benefit to people with diabetes

-With 3 million people living with Type 2 diabetes in the UK, we need to make sure everyone has access to effective treatments.
-Understanding how stress hormones and fats affect the pancreas could help us build a better picture of what happens inside the body in people with Type 2 diabetes.
+With over 3 million people living with type 2 diabetes in the UK, we need to make sure everyone has access to effective treatments.
+Understanding how stress hormones and fats affect the pancreas could help us build a better picture of what happens inside the body in people with type 2 diabetes.